Things to do in Dublin

 Dublinia

-Right next to Christ Church Cathedral (and actually linked by a passage) is the Dublinia museum.
+Right next to Christ Church Cathedral (and actually linked by a passage) is the Dublinia Museum.
 It has two sections – one focusing on the Viking era and one on the Medieval years.

 It feels like it is made for children and doesn’t have much in the way of authentic exhibits.
 A good place for the family or for people with The Dublin Pass who are going to Christ Church Cathedral and want to just pop in and have a look for free.